digibart/upscuits/readme.md

 To only compile the less files, use `grunt css`, or to concat javascript files use `grunt js`.
 To make a new release, run:

 `grunt`

+### Testing

+For testing we use Mocha - the fun, simple, flexible JavaScript test framework.
+Specs are written in `test/spec/test.js`

+Before runing tests, run [bower - A package manager for the web](http://bower.io) to install Mocha and his friends:

+	$ cd test
+	$ bower install

+Now you can run the tests with:

+`$ grunt test`

+To run the tests in a browser:

+`$ grunt connect:test:keepalive`